-For all industrial buildings, where air-conditioning is required for areas other than areas where special systems are used for manufacturing process, air-conditioning shall be achieved by using indirect evaporative cooling system.
-This system shall be used, provided the design comfort temperature is no less than 28° C.
+For all industrial buildings, where air-conditioning is required, air-conditioning shall be achieved by using indirect evaporative cooling system.
+This system shall be used, provided the design comfort temperature is no less than 28° C. This does not include industrial buildings with special requirements.